Find a Cheaper Smart Electricity Provider and Save Money in 2025!

 What Is a Smart Meter?

-Simply put, a smart meter is a device that counts your electricity usage in real-time and wirelessly relays that information.
+Simply put, a smart is a type of electricity meter is a device that counts your electricity usage in real-time and wirelessly relays that information to your energy provider.

 This allows you to have up-to-the-minute control over your electricity consumption, intended to help reduce electricity usage in your home.